 About Us

-The Davison Young Musician Awards were established following post pandemic, to provide funds to support a broad range of young musical talent who may not otherwise have access to, or the financial means they needed to develop their musical talent.
-Since March 2021 we have identified and assisted many young, very talented musicians, who have gone on to achieve significant musical aplomb.
+The Davison Young Musician Awards were established post covid pandemic, to support a broad range of young musical talent who may not have access to, or the financial means needed to develop their musical talent.

-In its 5th year, the Foundation continues to support young musicians and will provide opportunity to those who may have limited resources, and help them to showcase their musical talent.
+In its 5th year, the Foundation continues to support young musicians and provide opportunity to showcase their musical talent.

-We continue to develop our collaborations with New College Oxford and the Franz Liszt Academy of Music in Budapest and Budapest University Music faculty.
+The DYMA continues its collaborations with New College Oxford and the Franz Liszt Academy of Music in Budapest and Budapest University Music faculty in addition to a new Award Recital Series with Trinity College Cambridge in Spring 2026.

 The DYMF Team